“We promise our customers 99.99% uptime. That's a tall order. We need to see what our systems are doing all of the time.”

 “M3 was the best heavy-duty option.”

 We’ve been using this solution (or its direct predecessors) for years because it’s robust and versatile.
 The building blocks we’ve used to construct our solution are:

 M3 as a metrics engine

 Grafana for dashboards and alerts

-Elasticsearch for examining logs, combined with Kibana as a search UI
+OpenSearch for examining logs, combined with OpenSearch dashboards as a search UI

 These plug into agents collecting metrics and logs, Telegraf and Logstash respectively.
 Aiven actually started with InfluxDB as our time series database, but the increasing number of metrics we collected forced us to find something new.
 On a practical level, the InfluxDB based solution generated duplicate alerts which was annoying.